Published on by Alex Cristache, Director of Design

 “All of IDEO’s work is done in consideration of the capabilities of our clients and the needs of their customers.
 As we iterate toward a final solution, we assess and reassess our designs.
 Our goal is to deliver appropriate, actionable, and tangible strategies.
 The result: new, innovative avenues for growth that are grounded in business viability and market desirability.”

 For IDEO, the most powerful use of this mental mode is realized when they’re innovating.
 But even when innovation isn’t the end goal, balancing desirability, feasibility, and viability is a great method for achieving the most valuable design solution in any situation.

 In addition to being balanced, this approach is powerful because it’s about designing with intention.
-I’m a process person—always on the lookout for ways to improve the work we do and be more intentional in our methods.
-While I try to stay Zen about the normal ups and downs of any project, some obstacles can feel Godzilla-sized such as:
+Our designers are always on the lookout for ways to improve the work we do and be more intentional in our methods.
+While we stay Zen about the normal ups and downs of any project, some obstacles can feel Godzilla-sized such as:

 - Spending thousands of dollars on an app that nobody wanted in the first place